Project Code: PN-III-P1-1.1-TE-2016-0341

 Dr. Irina Nicula Paraschiv is a Researcher at the “Iorgu Iordan—Al. Rosetti” Institute of Linguistics of the Romanian Academy and Teaching Assistant in the Department of Linguistics of the University of Bucharest.
 She has a PhD from the University of Bucharest (2011) with a thesis on the Romanian verbs of perception.
 She was a postdoctoral student at the “Iorgu Iordan – Al. Rosetti” Institut of Linguistics of the Romanian Academy (2014–2015).
 She is one of the co-authors of The Grammar of Romanian (Oxford University Press, 2013) and of The Syntax of Old Romanian (Oxford University Press, 2016), and wrote two books: one devoted to the grammar of verbs of perception (Modalități de exprimare a percepțiilor fizice.
 Verbele de percepție în limba română, 2012) and one to diachronic variation in the argument structure of verbs (Variația sintactică a verbului românesc.
 Diacronie și tipologie, 2015).

-Adnana-Elena Boioc is an MA student in the programme Advanced Studies in Linguistics, from the University of Bucharest.
-Her dissertation has been concentrating on the most visible effects of the influence of Lipovan Russian (the mother tongue of the inhabitants known as the Lipovans) on Romanian and focuses mainly on the morphological and syntactic consequences of the linguistic contact (between Romanian and Russian), a topic worthy of attention because the Romanian variety spoken there has long been under intense linguistic contact with Russian.
+Adnana-Elena Boioc is a PhD student in linguistics at the University of Bucharest and a junior researcher at the “Iorgu Iordan – Al. Rosetti” Institute of Linguistics.
+Her research concentrates on the most visible effects of the influence of Lipovan Russian (the mother tongue of the inhabitants known as the Lipovans) on Romanian and focuses mainly on the morphological and syntactic consequences of the linguistic contact (between Romanian and Russian), a topic worthy of attention because the Romanian variety spoken there has long been under intense linguistic contact with Russian.
 During the past academic year (2017-2018), she has worked on topics centered around the language spoken by Lipovans, and presented her research at several national and international conferences, including, for example, a paper on the grammar of relative clauses Linguistic interference in a Romanian-Russian bilingual context.
 Issues in the grammar of relative clauses at 15th Workshop on Syntax, Semantics and Phonology (Barcelona, 2018), and “Blocking” vs “spreading” the case in constructions with relative secondary complement.
 An experimental approach at The 17th International Conference of the Department of Linguistics (Bucharest, 2017).
 Her research is based on empirical data collected from the Lipovans’ community from Dobruja.
 She established contacts with linguistic informants from Dobruja area, conducting fieldwork sessions to analyze the linguistic behaviour of bilingual speakers, and record an oral corpus.

-Mădălina Botez is an MA student in the programme Advanced Studies in Linguistics, from the University of Bucharest.
-Her dissertation focuses on processes of specialization and pragmaticalization, regarding the Romanian temporal adverbs acuș, acuși and acușica.
-This analysis highlights the different meaning of this adverb in Moldavia in contrast with the varieties spoken in Walachia.
+Mădălina Botez is a PhD student in linguistics at the University of Bucharest.
+Her research focuses on processes of grammaticalization, specialization and pragmaticalization, regarding the Romanian temporal nouns and adverbs.
 She presented a part of her research at The International Symposium on Linguistics in Bucharest (Seventh Edition, May 18-20, 2018).
 She also studied the perfective auxiliary o in the Moldavian variety (with Adina Dragomirescu) and Romanian verbs without nomination (with Adnana Boioc and Ștefania Costea).
 Her main interests are morphology, syntax, dialectology, phonetics and phonology.

-Ștefania Costea is an MA student in the programme Advanced Studies in Linguistics, from the University of Bucharest.
-Her dissertation focuses mainly on the syntactic consequences of the linguistic contact (between Romanian and Russian) that could be found in the variety of Romanian spoken in the Republic of Moldova.
+Ștefania Costea is an MPhil student at the University of Cambridge and a junior researcher at the “Iorgu Iordan – Al. Rosetti” Institute of Linguistics.
+Her research focuses mainly on the syntactic consequences of the linguistic contact (between Romanian and Russian) that could be found in the variety of Romanian spoken in the Republic of Moldova.
 During the past academic year (2017-2018), she has presented a series of papers regarding her subject at international conferences, such as Verb Movement in Moldovan Daco-Romanian: Romance Heritage or Russian Influence? at The 17th International Conference of the Department of Linguistics (Bucharest, 24-25th of November, 2017), and Preverbal subjects in Moldovan Daco-Romanian direct and indirect wh-interrogatives at The 46th Cambridge Romance Linguistics Seminar (Cambridge, 5-6th of January, 2018).
 So far, she has carried out three fieldwork sessions in the Republic of Moldova, recording spontaneous conversations with native speakers of Moldovan Daco-Romanian, that could shed a light on some syntactic phenomena, as well as on the process of grammaticalisation involving a series of structures (e. g., verbs expressing movement).

 June 8 2018 – Adina Dragomirescu, “The grammaticalization of motion verbs in Romanian.
 An overview”, a talk given at the Workshop on Syntax and Language Variation, University of Utrecht.